 The other reasons it’s good to consider Kabbage for a short-term business loan include:

-- Loan Structure: Kabbage loans work like a line of credit.
+- Loan Structure: Kabbage loans work as a line of credit.
 You can draw what you need up to your approved limit and only pay interest on the money you use.
 As you pay off what you borrow, it becomes available again.
 OnDeck also offers lines of credit, but the qualification requirements are stricter than Kabbage’s.

 When to Use OnDeck & Kabbage Competitors